America's Fastest Spy Plane May Be Back -- And Hypersonic - Slashdot

 Of course US gets a lot of well-deserved stick for fuckups like Iraq and Vietnam, but don't forget that in most of these operations he was accompanied by more-or-less enthusiastic allies such as Canada, UK, Australia...and for Iraq 1 nearly everybody...

 Also, how is the USA less of a dick that Russia and China?
 Do you really think that Putin would not be laying Europe to waste right now if he had the military might of the USA?
-What abo
+What about Syria?
+You think it was Father Xmas bombing the hospitals and the aid convoys?

+Face it, AC, a large section of the world is going to hate "The West" (and especially the USA), always, forever, and whatever they do...

+Of course, that does not excuse illegal "police" actions or extrajudicial killings, but the USA is by no means the only - or worse - offender in this.
+(Yeah, I know, a liberal western democracy should be held to a high standard, but life ain't fair...)

 Re: (Score:2)